 - When flowers are scarce during autumn, leave an old mushy banana out as a sweet boost for butterflies, but be aware that other species, like wasps, may appreciate this treat too!

 - Fill garden borders with flowering plants and shrubs so butterflies have plenty of nectar-rich food.
 It’s a good idea to research what species are best in your area.
 And include a variety of plants that flower at different times to appeal to many different species.
 The wider the variety of plants, the wider the variety of Butterflies!

 - Include plants such as hedge garlic and buckthorn bushes in your garden, as they make good breeding sites for butterflies to lay their eggs.

 - Type: Insect

-- Habitat: Wetlands, meadows, wood’s edge, rainforests and urban gardens
+- Habitat: Wetlands, meadows, woodlands, rainforests, coasts and gardens

 - Scientific name: Lepidoptera